 Discussion.
-The purpose of the Actor Stage is threefold.
-First, it yields the privately-informed choices that uninformed observers learned from in the Observer Stage.
+The purpose of the Actor Stage was threefold.
+First, it yielded the privatelyinformed choices that uninformed observers learned from in the Observer Stage.
 Second, it provides us with a baseline measure of how participants responded to information.
-Choices in the Actor Stage reveal
+Choices in the Actor Stage reveal how people decided when they received direct signals about the gift-card's value, whereas the Observer Stage reveals how people decided when they received indirect infor-

-$^{10}$ More specifically, the data that an observer encountered during the belief-elicitation trials was chosen such that for each shop k, the observer saw both possible actions for a given x.
-That is, they saw exactly one actor accept the card (a = A) and another reject it (a = R).
+12More specifically, the data that an observer encountered during the belief-elicitation trials was chosen such that for each shop k, the observer saw both possible actions for a given cash bonus x.
+That is, they saw exactly one actor accept the card and another reject it.
 This elicitation procedure is similar to the strategy method: we asked each observer for their updated beliefs conditional on each possible combination of the observables (i.e., shop identity, bonus cash, and actor choice).
 We described this procedure to observers prior to eliciting their beliefs, and thus they knew that they would see precisely 50% of actors accept the card and 50% reject it for each shop (including the "unknown" shop).
-Consequently, observers should not have used actors' choices to update their beliefs about the distribution of preferences.
+Consequently, observers should not have used actors' choices to update their beliefs about population preferences.

-how people decided when they received direct signals about the gift-card's value, whereas the Observer Stage reveals how people decided when they received indirect information filtered through others' actions.
+mation filtered through others' actions.
 Third, having all participants complete the Actor Stage means that participants in the Observer Stage had already been in the role of an actor.
 Thus, they had first-hand familiarity with actors' choices and presumably understood how their decisions may have depended on their signals.
 An understanding of this mapping is crucial for drawing inference from others' actions.

-The Observer Stage allows us to assess how observers form beliefs about the state based on others' actions.
-Moreover, the choice data from observers allows us to analyze the degree to which observers act on the information they glean from others' decisions.
+The Observer Stage allows us to assess how observers formed beliefs about the state based on others' actions.
+Moreover, the choice data from observers allows us to analyze the degree to which observers acted on the information they gleaned from others' decisions.